escobard/share/README.md

     - The View = the React user interface - is handled in the `/ui` directory
     - The Controller = the Node restful api  - handled in the `/api` directory

-In addition, the following stack was chosen to rapidly deliver a production ready decentralized product:
+Furthermore, the following stack was chosen to rapidly deliver a production ready decentralized product:

 1) Heroku for automatic deployment / hosting of the UI / API layers.
 2) CircleCI for continuous integration and deployment.